 John Farrow.
 Shoulda stuck to exotic dramas.

 For yes, there was another snag: it was directed by John Farrow.
 Farrow, a screenwriter who penned Tarzan pictures and married Jane (Maureen O’Sullivan) didn’t understand Westerns at all.
 He only directed four and even of these a couple (Red Mountain with Alan Ladd and Hondo with John Wayne) he did not complete, other directors being drafted in.
 His first had also been with Milland, the turgid 1947 potboiler California.

 Mona Freeman is ‘the other woman’ but far too treacly to be believed.
-Fortunately the cast benefited from the likes of Harry Carey Jr. as an Army lieutenant, Macdonald Carey surprisingly good as a corrupt deputy, Frank Faylen in a colorful part and good old Percy Helton in an unusually prominent role.
+Fortunately the cast benefited from the likes of Harry Carey Jr. as an Army lieutenant, Macdonald Carey surprisingly good as a corrupt deputy, the excellent Frank Faylen in a colorful part and good old Percy Helton in an unusually prominent role.
 Without them, the picture would have sunk without trace.

 Carey good anyway